• Skip to primary navigation

 Jump to Recipe

 If you are looking for a great salad that is light, but also filling, I have the salad for you.
 This Ancient Grain and Vegetable Salad is both of those things and so much more.
-You do not want to miss this healthy recipe.
+You do not want to miss this amazing salad.

 What Makes This Salad So Good?